 The folk singer also penned "Go Cubs Go," which is still sung at every Cubs' game.

-Goodman died at the age of 36 in Seattle, Washington, eleven days before he was scheduled to sing the National Anthem at the Cubs' first post-season game since the 1945 World Series.
-He left behind his wife, Nancy and three daughters.
+Goodman died in 1984 at the age of 36 in Seattle, Washington, eleven days before he was scheduled to sing the National Anthem at the Cubs' first post-season game since the 1945 World Series.
+He left behind his wife, Nancy, and three daughters.